Perspectives on African experience

 Scope and syllabus

-This course exposes students to the varying perspectives from which African experience has been perceived, analysed and interpreted through time.
+This module exposes students to the varying perspectives from which African experience has been perceived, analysed and interpreted through time.
 It presents a cross-section of such interpretations and encourages students to evaluate them in their historical and ideological contexts and in terms of contemporary realities in Africa.
-The course is organised around specific themes: Africa’s contact with Europe; slavery and colonialism; African and Diaspora responses to slavery and colonialism; contemporary thought and the search for a new epistemology.
+The module is organised around specific themes: Africa’s contact with Europe; slavery and colonialism; African and Diaspora responses to slavery and colonialism; contemporary thought and the search for a new epistemology.
 Lectures, seminars and discussions grapple with ideas and perspectives around these themes as a way of generating new and fresh thinking on African experience.